Joystream/joystream/distributor-node/docs/schema/definition-properties-limits.md

 ## dataObjectSourceByObjectIdTTL

 TTL (in seconds) for dataObjectSourceByObjectId cache used when proxying objects of size greater than maxCachedItemSize to the right storage node.
-Defaults to `60` if not specified.

 `dataObjectSourceByObjectIdTTL`